Southeast Alaska Birding Trail Juneau

 Outer Point Trail

-Outer Point Loop Trail is a 1.1 mile popular loop trail located near Juneau.
-The trail is primarily used for hiking and nature viewing.
-The Outer Point Trail connects to the Rainforest Trail for a longer hike.
+Outer Point Loop Trail is a 1.1-mile loop trail primarily used for hiking and nature viewing and connects to the Rainforest Trail for a longer hike.
 Both trails allow you to explore areas of old-growth coastal temperate rainforest.
 The tallest trees on the Outer Point Loop Trail occupy the gently sloping area adjacent to an ephemeral tributary to Beaver Creek.
 In addition to old-growth temperate rainforest, this site allows access to coastal beaches.

-Birding on Outer Point can yield classic SE Alaska marine birds and waterfowl including: Harlequin Duck, Surfbird, Surf, White-winged and Black Scoter, Glaucous-winged Gull, Marbled Murrelet, Black Turnstone, Black Oystercatcher, Common and Barrow’s Goldeneye among many other species.
-The old-growth rainforest provides habitat for Sooty Grouse, Northern Pygmy-Owl, American Three-toed Woodpecker, Red-breasted Sapsucker, Hairy Woodpecker, Golden and Ruby-Crowned Kinglet, Varied and Hermit Thrush
+Birding on Outer Point can yield classic Southeast Alaska marine birds and waterfowl including Harlequin Duck, Surfbird, Surf, White-winged and Black Scoter, Glaucous-winged Gull, Marbled Murrelet, Black Turnstone, Black Oystercatcher, Common and Barrow’s Goldeneye among many other species.
+The old-growth rainforest provides habitat for Sooty Grouse, Northern Pygmy-Owl, American Three-toed Woodpecker, Red-breasted Sapsucker, Hairy Woodpecker, Golden and Ruby-Crowned Kinglet, and Varied and Hermit Thrush.

 Directions:

-From Juneau, travel across the Juneau-Douglas Bridge; take the 1st exist onto 3rd St/Douglas Highway heading north for 11.3 miles to the Outer Point Trailhead.
+From Juneau, travel across the Juneau-Douglas Bridge.
+Take the first exit onto Third Street/Douglas Highway heading north for 11.3 miles to the Outer Point Trailhead.

 Surfbird.